ipcamit/TorchML-dev/README.md

 For more detailed instructions on installing dependencies, see below.

 ## Install
-If all dependencies are met, installation should be as simple as calling the appropriate `kim-api-collections-management` command.
+If all dependencies are met, installation should be as simple as calling the appropriate `kim-api-collections-management install` command.
 Your shell environment should provide required variables for dependency resolution namely,
 1. `TORCH_ROOT`
 2. `TorchScatter_ROOT`